akerber47/akerber47.github.io/reading.md

 like to come back to in the future.

 ### 2020 June
+- John Lions, *Lions' Commentary on UNIX 6th Edition: with Source Code*
+- Samuel Karlin and Howard M. Taylor, *A First Course in Stochastic Processes*
+- Martin Aigner and Gunter M. Ziegler, *Proofs from THE BOOK*
 - Dennis Andriesse, *Practical Binary Analysis*
 - Rick Parent, *Computer Animation: Algorithms & Techniques*
 - Donald H. Perkins, *Introduction to High Energy Physics*